getlinkshort/core/README.md

 ```
 If you run this product on your own web server, you must first make a pull request with your instance.
 You may only make your instance of this product publicly available _after_ the pull request is merged.
 If it is not merged, you may not publish your instance.

+You may not use any part of this software in another software without prior written authority from LinkShort!!!

 We reserve the right to request that you remove your instance at any time for any reason.
 After the request, you will have 24 (twenty-four) hours to remove your instance.
 After this time, you MUST have your instance removed (deleted) permanently from your web server.

 You are responsible for all links transmitted through your instance.
 We take no responsibility or liability whatsoever for any harm and/or damage caused through this product.